Taishi-Y/Foursquare-API-client-sample-app-for-Android/README.md

 ### Overview

-This project is getting venue datas from Foursquare API.( https://developer.foursquare.com/overview/ )
+This project is getting venue datas from Foursquare API with Retrofit.( https://developer.foursquare.com/overview/ ) Retrofit is an HTTP library.

 You can just clone this sample repository and know how it works very easily.
 Personally I think Foursquare API is good for learning how to get and parse JSON data.

+Before I've used volley library to handle JSON.
+Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.
+BUT I switched to Retrofit.
+When I saw Retrofit document I feel this is difficult to approach but once tried some tutorials, I was able to reduce messy code and make it cleaner.
+Also Retrofit is faster than Volley. ( http://stackoverflow.com/questions/16902716/comparison-of-android-networking-libraries-okhttp-retrofit-volley )

 ### Set up